RyanFleck/ryanfleck.ca/content/posts/CEG3155-vhdl.md

 This document is a copy of living notes for the *CEG3155* course I am currently taking, *Digital Systems II*.

+The two primary types of VHDL logic the course deals with (and I deal with within this document) are called *concurrent* and *sequential*, where *concurrent* logic obviously runs *concurrently*, and *sequential* logic runs *sequentially* within process statements.

 # A Basic VHDL Program

 Let's dive right in with a full example.
 Here is an implementation for a decoder